0xAli0/connect-wallet-metamask/README.md

 # login-metamask
-Basic wallet login for Ethereum or other EVM blockchains
+Basic wallet connect for Ethereum or other EVM blockchains

 🪂You can support me🪂